 Tip: Steven B.

-told 60 Minutes the Obamas hope to "have an impact" on DC.
+She's welcome to post on GGW: Michelle Obama told 60 Minutes the Obamas hope to "have an impact" on DC.
 DCist will believe it when they see it, remembering that Bill Clinton briefly visited Georgia Avenue after his election and that was about it.

 I'll take the DMV for $125, Alex: Mount Pleasant ANC Commissioner-elect Phil Lepanto got two tickets for speeding on one segment of Connecticut Avenue, once by an officer and once by a speed camera.
 On top of that, the DMV tried to suspend his license for not replying to letters Montgomery County sent to the wrong place.
 (Raw Fisher)